Salvador Lutteroth: Wrestling career

 Lutteroth then decided to bring this entertaining sport back to his native Mexico; and in 1933, he chartered his new company, Empresa Mexicana de Lucha Libre (EMLL), along with his financial partner Francisco Ahumada.
-After unsuccessful negotiations with the boxing promoters to let him use the premier National Arena, Lutteroth rented out the smaller Modelo Arena, which became the first true home of Lucha Libre.
+After unsuccessful negotiations with the boxing promoters to let him use the premier National Arena, Lutteroth rented out the smaller Modelo Arena, which became the first true home of Mexican wrestling.
 Fans soon began to catch on to the idea of professional wrestling in Mexico; and by the first anniversary of the EMLL, Lutteroth was promoting to gates upwards of 5,000 fans.

 In 1934, an American wrestler debuted in Mexico under a black, leather mask, and Lutteroth dubbed him "Maravilla Enmascarada" or "The Masked Marvel".
 Soon after, Lutteroth incorporated the use of other masked wrestlers into Lucha Libre, creating real-life superheroes and villains for the audience to identify with.
 The idea was a huge success and thus the modern era of Mexican wrestling was born.
 It was also around this time that Salvador Lutteroth would discover his first legitimate superstar, the masked icon El Santo, who is generally regarded as the greatest Mexican wrestler of all time.

 As his fan base continued to grow, Lutteroth and his partners eventually moved to larger and more profitable venues.
 Through an amazing stroke of luck, Lutteroth then won 40,000 pesos in the Mexican lottery on 21 September 1934, and he immediately poured his winnings (which equates to $3,500 in today's money, but about $40,000 in relative 1934 terms) to renovate the roof and seats for his promotion.
 By the mid-1940s, the fan base grew so big that Lutteroth constructed the Arena Coliseo, which opened with a capacity for nearly 6,500 seats.

 As television surfaced as a viable entertainment medium during the 1950s, in another stroke of luck, the personnel of the Arena Coliseo bought a lottery ticket that won first grand prize of 5 million pesos.
 Salvador Lutteroth had bought half of the ticket and invested the money in the construction of the new Arena México on the site of the former Arena Modelo; Lutteroth was then able to broadcast his wrestling across the nation, subsequently yielding a popularity explosion for the sport.
-Moreover, the emergence of television allowed Lutteroth to promote Lucha Libre's first breakout superstar, El Santo, into a national pop-culture phenomenon.
+Moreover, the emergence of television allowed Lutteroth to promote professional wrestling's first breakout superstar, El Santo, into a national pop-culture phenomenon.